zstumgoren/bls-api/docs/api_bls.md

 So you've completed the [hello world API call](api_hello_world.md) and loaded BLS data into [BigQuery](bigquery.md).

-We're now ready to create a Cloud Function that can dynamically query BigQuery when supplied with an arbitrary county name and state.
+We're now ready to create a Cloud Function that can dynamically query BigQuery when supplied with the name of a `county` and `state`.

-This will provide the ability for us to create a Vega-Lite chart that allows users to choose the county they'd like to see visualized.
+This API will power a Vega-Lite chart that allows users to choose a county to view it's unemployment rate for the last 14 months.

 ## Hello BLS API